 The New Relic Kubernetes integration requires a New Relic account.
 If you haven't already, create your free New Relic account below to start monitoring your data today.

-- A Linux distribution compatible with New Relic infrastructure agent.
+You'll also need a Linux distribution compatible with New Relic infrastructure agent.

 Important